 What is DMT?- Side Effects and Health Risks - Detox Plus UK

-DMT (Dymethyltriptomine) is a powerful hallucinogenic class-A drug found in thousands of plant species that can be smoked, snorted, injected in its crystal form or combined with ayahuasca.
+DMT (Dimethyltryptamine) is a hallucinogenic drug found in thousands of plant species that can be smoked, snorted, injected in its crystal form or combined with ayahuasca.

 It is a hallucinatory drug that increases serotonin in the human brain, which induces a fast-acting psychedelic experience.